 There aren’t many known side effects of using hemp milk.
 Some of the possible side-effects and drawbacks of using hemp milk are as follows.

-Although rare, some people may be allergic to hemp seeds and consequently allergic to hemp milk.
-Others may experience abdominal discomfort from certain components in hemp seeds (like tannins, saponins), preservatives, and other agents that companies use when mass producing this milk.
+- Hemp Allergy: Although rare, some people may be allergic to hemp seeds and consequently allergic to hemp milk.
+Others may experience abdominal discomfort from certain components in hemp seeds.
+Tannins, saponins, preservatives, and other agents are just some of the allergens that can be found in the commercial version of this milk.

-Many companies add sugar for taste.
-If you are watching your sugar intake, or if you are a diabetic, this is something that you should keep in mind while purchasing your hemp milk from the stores.
+- Sugar Levels In Storge Bought Versions: Many companies add sugar for taste.
+If you are watching your sugar intake, or if diabetic, beware of the added sugars.
 Make sure to read the label well, making sure to note the added sugar and salt.

 Is Hemp Milk Better Than Other Plant-Based Milk?